 When you create a new board, you can first choose the style set (for cells and pages) that most fits your objectives:

-It categorizes the vocabulary into six colors based on the function of the word (people, verbs, descriptive, nouns, miscellaneous and social), following the Fitzgerald key.
+They categorize the vocabulary into six colors based on the function of the word (people, verbs, descriptive, nouns, miscellaneous and social), following the Fitzgerald key.
 This modality can be represented with the entire color, only the borders (AAC borders) or by contrasting the color of the background with the outline and using a wider message bar (AAC children).

 Very dark pages, and cells with striking colours and bold letters, so it is more convenient for users with low visual acuity.

-This style is intended for people who use only literacy for communication.
+These styles are intended for people who use only literacy for communication.

 Remember that, regardless of the style that you have chosen, once you are editing your board you are free to change every single detail of the cell and pages style in your board.
 That is, the style you pick gives you a base to start working on, but that does not mean that you have to restrict yourself to it.